Stephen Hall (actor): Theatre

 Hall starred in the original Australian professional production of Monty Python's Spamalot in 2007, playing the roles of Lancelot, The French Taunter, Tim The Enchanter and The Head Knight of "Ni".

 In 2011, Hall co-wrote (with Michael Ward) the comedy stage show Bond-A-Rama!
 Every James Bond Film Live On Stage, in which he played the roles of Sean Connery, Roger Moore and Pierce Brosnan.
 The show sold out, prompting a second season in 2012.

-In 2013, Hall wrote, produced and performed in the one man stage show Raiders of the Temple of Doom's Last Crusade; One Man Performs Three Indiana Jones Movies in One Hour, for the Melbourne Fringe Festival.
-The show was then revived for a successful season in the 2014 Melbourne International Comedy Festival.
+In 2023, Hall wrote, produced and performed in the one-man stage show LETTERS FROM MY HEROES... if they'd actually bothered to write back, for the Melbourne International Comedy Festival.
+The show was then revived for a successful tour of regional Victoria in June and July of 2024.

 In March 2016, John Cleese cast Hall as Basil Fawlty in Cleese's own stage adaptation of his TV series Fawlty Towers.
 Fawlty Towers Live opened in Sydney at the Roslyn Packer Theatre in August 2016, and toured Australia, running for 157 performances before finishing in Brisbane on 22 January 2017.
 The show received favourable reviews in each city it played in.

-In 2023, Hall wrote, produced and performed in the one man stage show LETTERS FROM MY HEROES... if they'd actually bothered to write back, for the Melbourne International Comedy Festival.
-The show was then revived for a successful tour of regional Victoria in June and July of 2024.
+In 2023, Hall wrote, produced and performed in the one-man stage show LETTERS FROM MY HEROES... if they'd actually bothered to write back for the Melbourne International Comedy Festival..
+The show was then revived for a successful tour of regional Victoria in June and July of 2024."ONE MAN SHOW: 'Letters From My Heroes'. - Stephen Hall".

 Cartoon voice actor

-Hall is an experienced voice actor for animation, playing characters in Cartoon Network's Monster Beach and Exchange Student Zero, along with roles in Kitty Is Not a Cat, Get Ace and Pacific Heat... as seen in this showreel.
+Hall is an experienced voice actor for animation, playing characters in Cartoon Network's Monster Beach and Exchange Student Zero, along with roles in Kitty Is Not a Cat, Get Ace and Pacific Heat, as seen in this showreel.

-Author
+Writing

-In September 2015, Hall released his first eBook How To Win Game Shows, which is a 197-page compilation of winning tips, hints and techniques plus interviews with game show champions, hosts, producers and question writers.
+In September 2015, Hall released his first EBook How to Win Game Shows, which is a 197-page compilation of winning tips, hints and techniques plus interviews with game show champions, hosts, producers and question writers.

 From May 2019 to May 2020, Hall wrote the first draft of his science fiction adventure novel Symphony Under Siege, releasing a new chapter online each week, at www.TheStephenHall.com/novel-chapters.
 During its writing, he also kept a weekly video diary chronicling the experiment.

 Symphony Under Siege is now available as a paperback on Amazon, as an audiobook on Audible and as an eBook on a number of platforms.